-A guide to connecting to electricity, water, gas and rubbish collection in Portugal, plus information on drinking tap water in Portugal and Portuguese electrical outlets and voltage.
+A guide to connecting to electricity, water, gas, rubbish collection, and other utilities in Portugal.
+Read up on drinking tap water in Portugal and Portuguese electrical outlets and voltage.

 When you first relocate to Portugal, setting up your utilities might seem like an intimidating task – especially if you don’t speak the Portuguese language.
 The processes are relatively straightforward, although the systems vary a little between electricity in Portugal, gas, drinking water, and recycling.